chewchew/parafunc/lab-4/par-monad-tutorial.md

   return (aIsOk and bIsOk)
 ````
 We are spawning to parallel computations to determine wether or not the meatballs tasted good
-and then returning the result using IVars.
+and then returning the result using `IVar`'s.

-IVars can be loosely be descirbed as write-once variables used to communicate
+`IVar`'s can be loosely be descirbed as write-once variables used to communicate
 values between parallel computations.
 In order to get parallel computations, we
 need to use a fork.